leileqiTHU/Attacker/README.md

 ---
 A modular and configurable pipeline for generating adversarial prompts to evaluate LLM safety using Attacker-v0.1.

+**🥺🥺🥺 Please 🌟STAR🌟 this repo if you think this is helpful, this is very important to me!
+Thanks !! 🥺🥺🥺**

 ## 🚀 Features

 - Modular 3-stage pipeline: `Attack ➝ Response ➝ Score`